AdaCore/gnatcoll-core/docs/xref.rst

 the information in any other database supported by :file:`GNATCOLL.SQL.Exec`, for instance PostgreSQL.

-Finally, on step 4 we let GNATCOLL parse all the :file:`*li` files that are relevant for this project.
+Finally, in step 4 we let GNATCOLL parse all the :file:`*li` files that are relevant for this project.
 This operation can take a while, depending on the size of the project.
 However, if the database already exists on the disk, it will simply be updated by parsing the files that are not already up-to-date.